DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

    **Wait!**

-   The |EX-I| takes a little while to load everything it needs, so wait till you have seen about a dozen lines of text appear in the right pane before you try to select anything in the drop down menues.
+   The |EX-I| takes a little while to load everything it needs, so wait till you have seen about a dozen lines of text appear in the right pane before you try to select anything in the drop down menus.

 .. figure:: /_static/images/installer/installer.jpg
    :alt: DCC-EX Installer